CenturyLinkCloud/PublicKB/Network/Network Exchange/network-exchange-clc-colocation-endpoint-guide.md

 * Choices of 1Gbps and 10Gbps dedicated connectivity between the End User’s equipment and Network Exchange equipment.
 * Options of a single line connection or a redundant connection (two physical connections) to increase gauranteed uptime.
 * For any existing CLC accounts that wish to use Network Exchange, it is necessary to migrate them to a Dedicated VR.
 Having a dedicated virtual routing table allows each customer to have their own set of IPs’ from a cloud connectivity standpoint.
 A Dedicated VR is also required for automation to work when creating connectivity to the cloud.
 To create a dedicated virtual routing table (Dedicated VR), the VR will need to be created and all existing IP blocks the customer is using will need to converge to the new VR.
-To initiate this process, create a ticket with the CenturyLink Cloud help desk.
+To initiate this process, create a ticket with the Lumen Cloud help desk.
 * Routing Types of both BGP and Static are available.

 ### Notes